nebbii/za-gdx/README.md

 - Left Shift - Action
 - P - Open inventory
 - Mouse - Interact with inventory
-- Space - Toggle debug data visibility
+- F2 - Toggle debug views

 ### Archipelago
 This port has a built-in archipelago cliënt that can be configured from the settings menu!
 The game automatically connects on the main menu screen after creating a config file.